tomgade09/C-ADPIC-PTEM/docs/Simulation/README.md

 ---
 ```
 void Simulation::setBFieldModel(std::string name, std::vector<double> args, bool save)
-void setBFieldModel(std::unique_ptr<BField> bfieldptr)
+void setBFieldModel(std::unique_ptr<BModel> BModelptr)
 ```
 **Note: only one B model can be specified per Simulation as of now and an exception will be thrown if one exists when calling this function**
 #### Input:
-`name` - name of [BField](./../BField/README.md) model; see docs for more info on the available models
+`name` - name of [BModel](./../BModel/README.md) model; see docs for more info on the available models

 `args` - vector of arguments to create specified model; must have the appropriate number of arguments to instantiate a class of specified B model type; see docs above for more info on the model required arguments

 `save` - specifies whether the data from the B model is added to the savefile; defaults to true and is best to leave this alone

-`bfieldptr` - std::unique_ptr to a BField instance specified by the user; make sure to properly move with std::move
+`BModelptr` - std::unique_ptr to a BModel instance specified by the user; make sure to properly move with std::move

 #### Output: